Suffocate (King Adora song): Writing and recording

 Suffocate was written on a bunk bed in Sawmills Studios in Cornwall by Matt Browne and Martyn Nelson during recording sessions for their debut album Vibrate You in late 2000.
 Nelson revealed it was "a special moment" when Browne played the chords and Nelson came up with the song's opening riff.
 They quickly agreed that Suffocate would be "a good song".
 Suffocate was produced and mixed by John Cornfield.
 Like other songs recorded for Vibrate You, Suffocate contains programmed drum loops which made up a backing track for the recording and live performances.

 Themes

 Browne called Suffocate "an anti-love song, destruction of something beautiful".
 He was inspired to write the song's lyrics after returning from a tour to find his then-girlfriend had died.
-Browne never had the chance to say he was sorry before her passing and the song became a way of conveying his emotions.
+Browne never had the chance to say he was sorry before her death and the song became a way of conveying his emotions.
 On the band's 2012 Who Do You Love? | The King Adora Story documentary he revealed that "things weren't well at all, most of it my fault, because I was too much caught up in the lifestyle of being on the road and ignoring what's real".